Comparison·Jun 15, 2026·13 min read

 Three structural choices separate Floowed from the enterprise-decisioning category.

-Pricing is published.
-Core is $399 a month on annual or $499 a month on monthly.
-Scale is $799 a month on annual or $999 a month on monthly.
-Enterprise is custom.
+Fast to a real number, sized to your operation.
+Floowed pricing is consumption-based on credits, sized to your operation on one short call, not a months-long sales cycle.
 No credit card to start a trial.
 No sales call to see the platform.
-The first loan application is free.
-Floowed is the only player in the loan decisioning category that publishes pricing.
 A lender does not want to start a sales cycle to find out the price.
 They want to know what it costs, decide if it fits the budget, and either move forward or not.

 Same-week activation, no professional services dependency.
-The Decisioning Canvas is the implementation.
-The credit officer writes the first policy directly, in plain English, the same week the trial starts.
+The Decisioning Engine is the implementation.
+The credit officer writes the first policy directly, in plain English, the same week the trial starts, and the risk team owns policy authoring as the operation scales.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
-The first decision happens in days, not quarters.
+The first decision happens in weeks, not quarters.
 PowerCurve sells with implementation services.
 For a buyer with a multi-quarter procurement cycle, that is the right buying motion.
 For most lenders, it is the difference between deploying this quarter and deferring the project for another year.

 One more thing.
 Floowed is score-agnostic on purpose.
 We do not own a bureau and we do not bundle one.
 Bring Experian, CRIF, TransUnion, CredoLab, Zest, Trusting Social, your internal model, or a combination.
-Floowed orchestrates them as inputs.
+Floowed absorbs any score unchanged and orchestrates them as inputs, it does not compete with scoring vendors.
 The advantage is buyer-neutrality: we never end up recommending a score because it is in our commercial interest.

 The structural point is not that one is cheap and one is expensive.
-The point is that PowerCurve is priced for the buyer who can spend months in procurement and is buying for a multi-year cycle, while Floowed is priced for the buyer who needs to evaluate, decide, and deploy in the same quarter.
+PowerCurve is priced for the buyer who can spend months in procurement and is buying for a multi-year cycle, while Floowed is priced for the buyer who needs to evaluate, decide, and deploy in the same quarter.

 How to evaluate